konsumer/raylib-3651/readme.md

 - raylib-glfw - same problems
 - raylib-sdl - works fine

+I also included a [little tester](https://github.com/konsumer/raylib-3651/blob/main/src/sdl2-joystick.c) to get the SDL GamepadDB ID, with instructions at top of file for building.

 ### building

 You will need cmake & ninja installed (mac: `brew install cmake ninja`)